Important Information

 Donga - Beding (3690m/12,105ft), 5-6hrs

 We gradually climb the forested valley of tropical alpine vegetation, with excellent mountain scenery surrounding us.
 Arriving at Beding, we should see Melungtse I (7181m), Rolwaling’s highest summit.
 Beding is a lonely small village; well known to Everest summiteers, this Sherpa village may offer you Chaang (barley beer) and salted yak butter tea.
 An old but historical Buddhist Monastery is located in the center of the village.
-We will camp will be on the banks of the river.
+We will camp be on the banks of the river.

 Day 8